 Hiking in Andalucia is definitely worthy your Spain bucket list!
 With a large variety of landscapes boasting coastal hikes like no others, rivers, ravines, waterfalls, and bare rugged 3000-meters peaks, it’s a wonderful destination for outdoor lovers!

 Having lived in the region for around 10 years and hiked in all 8 provinces, here are my top pics for the best hikes in Andalucia that you should add to your bucket list.

-I’ve divided them in hikes for summer, hikes for the rest of the year (autumn, winter, spring), and hikes that you can do all year round to make it easier for you to plan.
+I’ve divided them in hikes only for summer, hikes for the rest of the year (autumn, winter, spring), and finally, hikes that you can do all year round to make it easier for you to plan.

 Disclosure: This post may contain affiliate links.
 That means that if you make a purchase through one of those links, I will get a small commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.